 Duck Breast with onion jam and vegetables

 What came next took me by surprise, parwal aka pointed gourd.
-Now I have never seen it any menu ever and I was pleasantly surprised to see it making an appearance, I have always thought resturants need to explore more vegetables and on the other hand I could see myself squirming.
-I have had enough of this in childhood.
+Now I have never seen it any menu ever and I was pleasantly surprised to see it making an appearance.
+I have always thought restaurants need to explore more vegetables and on the other hand, I could see myself squirming.
+I have had enough of this in my childhood.
 I didn’t want to have anything to do with it now.
-The parwal waswas stuffed with the flesh of the veggie and a mustard sauce and served on a bed of sweetish ghee rice.
-For me the star of this dish was the combination of rice and the mustard sauce.
+The parwal was stuffed with the flesh of the veggie and a mustard sauce and served on a bed of sweetish ghee rice.
+For me, the star of this dish was the combination of rice and the mustard sauce.
 I couldn’t have enough of it.
-I could have easily let go of my parwal if I had a choice though the man loved that too.
+I could have easily let go of my parwal if I had a choice, though the man loved that too.

-From this we moved on to the mains, we tasted grilled breast of chicken with mandarin thyme jus on a bed of creamy saffron starchy rice along with calcutta sea bass – fresh fillet of “kolkata bhetki” parcelled up in banana leaf, with marinated bengali spice mix and short grain rice.
+From this, we moved on to the mains.
+We ate grilled breast of chicken with mandarin thyme just on a bed of creamy saffron starchy rice along with Calcutta sea bass – fresh fillet of “kolkata bhetki” parceled up in banana leaf, with marinated Bengali spice mix and short grain rice.
 Though the chicken breast failed to leave any lasting impression on my mind, I absolutely loved the fish.
-Perfectly done bengali marination true to the chef’s bengali heritage every bite of the fish was a delight.
+Perfectly done Bengali marination true to the chef’s Bengali heritage.
+Every bite of the fish was a delight.

 Address: Alila Bangalore, Varthur Road, Ramgondanahalli, Whitefield, Bangalore.